-Deferred offering costs of \$57,727 along with other general expenses were incurred by a related party on the Partnership's behalf and are shown as advances from related parties on the Statement of Financial Condition and amounted to \$127,720 at December 31, 2019.
+Deferred offering costs of \$27,500 along with other general expenses were incurred by a related party on the Partnership's behalf and are shown as a related party advance on the Statement of Financial Condition.
 This related party advance is unsecured, interest-free, and repayable on demand.